Drake’s Hookup Sophie Brussaux Adamant Rapper Is The Father Of Unborn Baby

 Should Drake prepare for daddy duty?
 Sophie Brussaux claims Drizzy knocked her up four months ago and her publicist Jonathan Hay told us EXCLUSIVELY that she’s adamant the rapper is the father of her unborn child.
-Keep reading for details!
+Sophie also revealed the sex of the baby!

 Sophie Brussaux insists that she’s pregnant with Drake‘s, 30, first child.
 The artist has already started taking legal action, having hired two lawyers in New York to prove that her allegations are true.
 Sophie claims that she’s four months along with his daughter, and she’s made it perfectly clear she holds no ill-will towards Drake.
 As far as what makes her so sure that he’s the father, her publicist Jonathan Hay tells HollywoodLife.com EXCLUSIVELY, “its science.”